-F. Preliminary Injunction Motions.
-The Court generally follows the procedure for the conduct of non-jury trials described in Rule 7(D) below.

-- G. Motions to Exclude the Testimony of Experts.
+- D. Oral Argument on Motions.
+Parties may request oral argument by letter at the time their moving or opposing or reply papers are filed.
+The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date. - E. Preliminary Injunction Motions.
+The Court generally follows the procedure for the conduct of non-jury trials described in Rule 7(D) below. - F. Motions to Exclude the Testimony of Experts.
 Pursuant to Rules 702-705 of the Federal Rules of Evidence and the line of cases beginning with Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), motions to exclude testimony of experts must be made by the deadline for dispositive motions and should not be treated as motions in limine. - H. Pro Se Notices.
-Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2. - I. Default Judgments.
-A plaintiff seeking a default judgment must proceed by way of an Order to Show Cause pursuant to the procedure set forth in Attachment A. - 5.
-Special Rules for Summary Judgment Motions. - A. Generally Not Available in Non-Jury Cases.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), motions to exclude testimony of experts must be made by the deadline for dispositive motions and should not be treated as motions in limine. - G. Pro Se Notices.
+Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2. - H. Default Judgments.
+A plaintiff seeking a default judgment must proceed by way of an Order to Show Cause pursuant to the procedure set forth in Attachment A.

+5. Special Rules for Summary Judgment Motions.

+- A. Generally Not Available in Non-Jury Cases.
 Absent good cause, the Court will not have summary judgment practice in a non-jury case. - B. Courtesy Copy of Deposition Transcript.
 Except in pro se cases, the parties shall provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
 Parties should provide these materials on a thumb drive only, not on a CD or DVD and not by e-mail.
 Where parties rely on deposition testimony, they should not include excerpts of deposition transcripts as exhibits, but rather should include (only once) the entire deposition transcript as an exhibit. - C. Local Rule 56.1 Statements.
-With the exception of claims brought under the Administrative Procedure Act or the Freedom of Information Act, pursuant to Local Civil Rule 56.1, a movant for summary judgment shall file a statement of material undisputed facts and the opposing party shall respond. - i.
+With the exception of claims brought under the Administrative Procedure Act or the Freedom of Information Act, pursuant to Local Civil Rule 56.1, a movant for summary judgment shall file a statement of material undisputed facts and the opposing party shall respond.

+- i.
 Electronic Copy to Other Parties.
-Except in pro se cases, the moving party should provide all other parties with an electronic copy, in Microsoft Word format, of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1.
+Except in pro se cases, the moving party should provide all other parties with an electronic copy, in Microsoft Word format, of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1. - ii.

-ii.
 Organization of 56.1 Statements.
 The 56.1 Statement must be organized into numbered paragraphs and each numbered paragraph must contain only one factual assertion.
 Each factual assertion must be followed by a citation to the portion(s) of the evidentiary record relied upon.